Advanced Safety Features: Plot

-The next day the new couple are in the cafeteria and together convince Todd (David Neher) to consider buying a Honda.
-Annie, Abed, Chang, and Elroy are seated at a table nearby watching the pair in amusement.
-When Jeff tries to join them, Elroy gets up to leave.
-Before he goes, Abed gives Elroy an exclusive CD of his favorite band "Natalie Is Freezing," which Jeff makes sure to remember.
-Elsewhere, Frankie stops by Dean Pelton's office and finds him surrounded by an overwhelming amount of Honda products.
-Once Frankie scolds Pelton for his gullibility he breaks down crying and she tries to comfort him.
+The next day, the new couple immediately get to work in convincing Todd (David Neher) to consider buying a Honda.
+Jeff tries to join Annie, Abed, Chang, and Elroy in the cafeteria, where Elroy once again immediately leaves.
+Before he goes, Abed gives Elroy an exclusive CD of his favorite band "Natalie Is Freezing".
+Elsewhere, Frankie discovers Dean Pelton in his office surrounded by an overwhelming amount of Honda products.
+She scolds him for his gullibility until he breaks down crying and she tries to comfort him.
 That night, Britta brings Rick over to her parents' house for dinner.
 Things go well until Rick starts to covertly sell George (Martin Mull) and Deb (Lesley Ann Warren) on Honda vehicles.

-Back at school, the committee is finishing the alumni dance decorations in the cafeteria.
-Jeff shows up and announces he booked the band "Natalie is Freezing" for the event, which infuriates Elroy.
+Back at school, the committee is finishing the alumni dance decorations when Jeff announces he booked the band "Natalie is Freezing" for the event, which infuriates Elroy.
 He calls Jeff out on his obvious attempts to win his favor and leaves just as the band arrives.
-Meanwhile, Britta and Rick argue as they drive home from her parents' house.
-She's upset he's always on the job and he's frustrated she can't understand that's who he is.
-Britta demands to be let out of the car and makes her way back to the Vatican for another shift.
-Elroy shows up for a drink at the bar and tells her their favorite band is playing at Greendale.
-He admits he dated the lead singer Julie (Lisa Loeb), which ended so poorly he hasn't let anyone close to him since.
+Meanwhile, Britta and Rick argue as they drive home, upset he's always on the job, and he's frustrated she can't understand that's who he is.
+Britta leaves the car and returns to the "Vatican" for another shift, when Elroy shows up for a drink.
+He reveals that despite "Natalie is Freezing" being his favorite band, he dated the lead singer Julie (Lisa Loeb), which ended so poorly he hasn't let anyone close to him since.
 Britta sympathizes but advises him against shutting everyone out.

 Rick then appears and declares that he'll quit his job for Britta.
-They go to the dance where Rick overhears Frankie mentioning the dean wanting to buy a fleet of vehicles.
+They go to the dance where Rick overhears Frankie mentioning the Dean wanting to buy a fleet of vehicles.
 Over Britta's protests, Rick leaves to do one last big score.
-In the student lounge, Elroy gets some closure when he tells Julie how much she hurt him and also manages to make up with Jeff.
-Meanwhile, Britta finds out Rick was set up by Pelton and Frankie.
-As security escorts Rick off campus, his Honda boss tries and fails to comfort Britta.
+In the student lounge, Elroy gets some closure when he tells Julie how much she hurt him, and also manages to make up with Jeff when he comes clean about wanting to be friends.
+Britta then finds out Rick was set up by Pelton and Frankie.
+As security escort Rick off campus, the Honda boss tries and fails to comfort Britta.
 Afterwards, the committee attends the concert and sees Frankie on stage playing the steel drums.
 Elroy and Jeff later share a drink at the bar as Britta sadly cleans some glasses.
 Somewhere far away, Rick is driving his Honda as tears fall from his eyes.

+In the end tag, Britta attempts to play "The Ears Have It" with her parents.